Elvis Presley: Louisiana Hayride, radio commercial, and first television performances

 Presley renewed Neal's management contract in August 1955, simultaneously appointing Parker as his special adviser.
-The group maintained an extensive touring schedule throughout the second half of the year.
+The group maintained an extensive touring schedule.
 Neal recalled, "It was almost frightening, the reaction that came to Elvis from the teenaged boys.
 So many of them, through some sort of jealousy, would practically hate him.
-There were occasions in some towns in Texas when we'd have to be sure to have a police guard because somebody'd always try to take a crack at him.
-They'd get a gang and try to waylay him or something."
+There were occasions in some towns in Texas when we'd have to be sure to have a police guard because somebody'd always try to take a crack at him."
 The trio became a quartet when Hayride drummer Fontana joined as a full member.
 In mid-October, they played a few shows in support of Bill Haley, whose "Rock Around the Clock" track had been a number-one hit the previous year.
 Haley observed that Presley had a natural feel for rhythm, and advised him to sing fewer ballads.

 At the Country Disc Jockey Convention in early November, Presley was voted the year's most promising male artist.
-Several record companies had by now shown interest in signing him.
 After three major labels made offers of up to $25,000, Parker and Phillips struck a deal with RCA Victor on November 21 to acquire Presley's Sun contract for an unprecedented $40,000.
-Presley, at 20, was still a minor, so his father signed the contract.
+Presley, aged 20, was legally still a minor, so his father signed the contract.
 Parker arranged with the owners of Hill & Range Publishing, Jean and Julian Aberbach, to create two entities, Elvis Presley Music and Gladys Music, to handle all the new material recorded by Presley.
-Songwriters were obliged to forgo one-third of their customary royalties in exchange for having him perform their compositions.
-By December, RCA Victor had begun to heavily promote its new singer, and before month's end had reissued many of his Sun recordings.
+Songwriters were obliged to forgo one-third of their customary royalties in exchange for having Presley perform their compositions.
+By December, RCA had begun to heavily promote its new singer, and before month's end had reissued many of his Sun recordings.